Sannai-Maruyama Site: Interpretation

 Initially, the Sannai-Maruyama site was used on a temporary basis.
 There were large pits used for storage and can be concealed since they were underground, which was preferred by mobile populations in many parts of the world.
-A shift occurred around 2900 BC from the use of storage pits to elevated storehouses, revealed by pillar-supported structures that lack the fire pits of the pit-dwellings.
+A shift occurred around 2900 BCE from the use of storage pits to elevated storehouses, revealed by pillar-supported structures that lack the fire pits of the pit-dwellings.
 An interpretation of this change was that the site's population had become more sedentary.

 Later in the site's record, evidence of longhouses that were built along with some pit houses were found at the site.
 The increase in housing also shows a more sedentary lifestyle and an increase in population.
 Also, the large pillar structure dates to this time period.
 Construction on this scale implies the existence of a coordinated labor force due to the sheer size of these posts.
 The placement of the posts would have required the cooperation of several people.
 Interpretations of the use of this large post-supported platform is that it was a base for a tower, or even a shrine.

-The impact of neoglaciation on Sannai-Maruyama Site's disbandment around 2300 BC has contemporary implications.
+The impact of neoglaciation on Sannai-Maruyama Site's disbandment around 2300 BCE has contemporary implications.
 A decrease in temperature by 2.6 C-change influenced the collapse of the settlement and civilizations in other parts of the world.
 The effects of global warming in relation to the effects the ancient cooling had on the site's population reveal the impact such a change in temperature can have on human society.

+Etymology

+The Sannai-Maruyama Site is not named after people.
+It is named after two districts of Aomori City and their geographic features among which the site is located: Maruyama: "Circular mountain or mound" (丸山) and Sannai: "Three insides" (三内), referring to the three ravines in the area.
+The district of Maruyama is part of Sannai ward.
+Part of the complex is in the district of Yasuda: "Peaceful field" (安田).